 This post is an excerpt from an upcoming report entitled The Current and Future State of Digital Wallets, which is being shared here as a 16-part series.
-To receive a copy of the report, please register here and we will get the current draft sent out immediately and a PDF of the final report when it is ready.
+To receive a copy of the report, please click here.
 This is the sixth post.
 For the first post click here, for the previous post click here, and for the next post click here.
+For a complete summary click here.

 The earliest Wallets are holding a limited set of information.
 Mainstream Wallets like Apple Pay and Google Pay allow simple information to be “carried” inside them: